ar-gospooky/LensStudio-LightBoost/README.md

 # LensStudio-LightBoost
-Material Subgraph for Lens Studio - makes shadows darker, and highlights lighter.
+A subgraph for Lens Studio's Material Editor.
+Makes lights look more vibrant by increasing the shadow/light contrast on the mesh.
-Shadow Receiving needs to be enabled the mesh!
+Shadow Receiving needs to be enabled the mesh.